kirezibana/djangoweek1-/README.md

 2.Ladies Wear
 3.Kids Wear
 You can view the site at:Heroku
-User Stories These are the behaviours/features that the application
+User Stories These are the behaviours/features that the application implements for use by a user.